Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances: Details of the Case Studies

 Case study $\#7$ is a $4$-dimensional system whose state is composed by the temperatures of $4$ rooms, and its dynamics are taken from \cite{abate2010approximate} and modified to make the noise multiplicative:

 with

-and $b_u = \text{diag}(0.7,0.7,0.7,0.7)$.
-We let each component of $\w_k$ be Gaussianly distributed with mean $0$ and covariance $1.11\times 10^{-5}$, and let all components be independent from each other.
+and $b_u = \text{diag}(1, 1, 1, 1)$.
+We let each component of $\w_k$ be Gaussianly distributed with mean $0$ and covariance $4.44\times 10^{-5}$, and let all components be independent from each other.
 We define the safe set as $X := [18.5, 23.5]^4$.
 Note that even though the covariance of the disturbance is small, its effect on the dynamics is way bigger because of the multiplicative nature of $\w_k$.
 We define the set $U$ as the set of all binary-valued vectors in $\reals^n$, meaning that each control input $u\in U$ is such that $u^{(i)} = 1$ if the radiator of the $i$-th room is on and $0$ if it is off, for all $i\in \{1,2,3,4\}$.
 We partition the state-space uniformly to obtain the abstraction, and use $\epsilon_c = 0.001$.
-When constructing our UMDP abstractions, we define the coarse clusters $q$ in such a way that each cluster contains $81$ states of the abstraction, i.e., each cluster corresponds to $81$ regions of the state-space partition (as in Figure~\ref{fig:figure}).
+When constructing our UMDP abstractions, we define the coarse layer $Q$ by uniformly clustering the regions in $R$.
+Each cluster $q$ contains the abstract states in $S$ corresponding to $3\times 3 \times 3 \times 3$ regions in $R$ (see Figure~\ref{fig:figure} for the intuition).